-- 16. When a local authority (LA) increases its average weekly rent above a limit set in England by the Secretary of State it will only receive subsidy on rebates up to the limit and will have to fund the cost of additional rebates above the limit rent itself, therefore a cost to the HRA. - 17.
-In 2016/17 the limit rent for LB Hillingdon is £110.60. - 18.
+17. When a local authority (LA) increases its average weekly rent above a limit set in England by the Secretary of State it will only receive subsidy on rebates up to the

+- limit and will have to fund the cost of additional rebates above the limit rent itself, therefore a cost to the HRA. - 18.
 Increasing rents to the level of the limit rent is allowable when following the rent guidance, but will not be allowable between 2016/17 to 2019/20 as directed by legislation to decrease rents by 1%.